platformio/platformio-core/docs/ide/qtcreator.rst

 Then import this project via ``File > New File or Project > Import Project`` and specify root directory where is located :ref:`projectconf`.

-After import, we need to delete default build and clean steps and configure project with PlatformIO source code builder (click on Projects label on left menu or ``Ctrl+5`` shortcut):
+After import need to delete default "build" & "clean" steps and configure project with PlatformIO source code builder (click on Projects label on left menu or ``Ctrl+5`` shortcut):

 .. image:: ../_static/ide-platformio-qtcreator-3.png
     :target: http://docs.platformio.org/en/latest/_static/ide-platformio-qtcreator-3.png